-Ellie Trust: LCVS supported Ellie Trust to distribute grant funding valued at £64,330 to local groups supporting those impacted by domestic abuse.
+Ellie Trust: LCVS supported Ellie Trust to distribute grant funding valued at £43,995 to local groups supporting those impacted by domestic abuse.

-Healthy Weight Programme: LCVS continued to work with Alder Hey NHS Foundation Trust to manage a £500,000 grant programme out to the sector focussed on initiatives with children and families to support healthy weight.
-Seven organisations were funded to deliver interventions until December 2024.
+Healthy Weight Programme: LCVS completed work with Alder Hey NHS Foundation Trust to manage a £500,000 grant programme out to the sector focussed on initiatives with children and families to support healthy weight.
+Seven organisations were funded to deliver interventions.